wp-plugins/wp-ultra-simple-paypal-shopping-cart/readme.txt

 === WordPress Ultra Simple Paypal Shopping Cart ===
 Contributors: Mike Castro Demaria
 Donate link: http://www.ultra-prod.com/?p=86
-Tags: WordPress shopping cart, PayPal API, Paypal shopping cart, online shop, shopping cart, wordpress ecommerce, sell digital products
+Tags: WordPress shopping cart, PayPal API, Paypal shopping cart, online shop, shopping cart, wordpress ecommerce, sell products, e-commerce, PayPal cart widget
 Requires at least: 2.6
 Tested up to: 3.2.1
-Stable tag:4.1.3
+Stable tag:4.2.0

 Very easy to use Ultra Simple WordPress Paypal Shopping Cart Plugin.
-Great for selling products or service online in one click with a simple shortcode in any post or page you like.
+Great for selling products or service online with Paypal in one click with a simple shortcode in any post or page.

 == Description ==

 WordPress Ultra Simple Paypal Shopping Cart allows you to add an 'Add to Cart' button on any posts or pages.
 It also allows you to add/display the shopping cart on any post or page or sidebar easily.
 The shopping cart shows the user what they currently have in the cart and allows them to remove the items.
+You can add a form betwenn the cart validation and the paypal submit if you choose a 3 steps cart.

 WP Ultra simple Paypal Cart Plugin,  use PayPal API ( you need to [create a PayPal account](https://www.paypal.com/fr/mrb/pal=CH4PZVAK2GJAJ "go to open a Paypal account") ).
 Added different features like PayPal sandbox test, Price Variations, interface text's personalization, CSS call for button and many other improvements and bug correction too.

+This plugin 100% customisable in the plugin admin interface or by CSS.

+For screenshots, detailed documentation, support and updates, please visit [Ultra Prod Forum](http://www.ultra-prod.com/developpement-support/wp-ultra-simple-paypal-shopping-cart-group3.0/ "go to Ultra Prod forum")

 This plug-in is based on the based on Ruhul Amin's Simple Paypal Shopping Cart

-For screenshots, detailed documentation, support and updates, please visit [Ultra Prod Forum](http://www.ultra-prod.com/developpement-support/wp-ultra-simple-paypal-shopping-cart-group3.0/ "go to Ultra Prod forum")

 == Usage ==